MarvellinusVincent/StatTrack/README.md

 ## 🚢 Deployment

-To deploy Stat Spot, run the build command and follow deployment steps for your preferred platform (e.g., Vercel, Netlify, Firebase):
+To deploy Stat Spot, run the build command in the frontend and follow deployment steps for your chosen platform (e.g., Vercel, Netlify, Firebase):

 ```bash
 npm run build
 ```

-Upload the build folder or link the repo depending on your platform’s requirements.
+Make sure to configure the backend deployment as well, and set your environment variables accordingly for production.

 ---